Walking down Unter den Linden in Berlin is a must!

 brandenburg gate with statue in berlin on unter den linden boulevard

-The neoclassical Brandenburg Gate was built between 1788 and 1791, featuring a Quadriga sculpture on top symbolizing victory and peace, driven by the Roman goddess Victoria.
+The neoclassical Brandenburg Gate, the most recognizable landmark in Berlin, was built between 1788 and 1791.
+The Quadriga sculpture on top symbolizes victory and peace, driven by the Roman goddess Victoria.

 📍Pariser Platz